 The pretty “Le Bain” hand towel is from HomeGoods.
 And, it’s always nice to have some fresh flowers in a powder room, so I clipped some bright pink roses from my Knockout rose bush.
 They are about the only thing left blooming at my house!!

 I’ve included a full source list below with product links.
-I would love to hear what you think of my powder room makeover!
-Thanks so much to Wallpaper Direct for partnering with me on this post!
+I would love to hear what you think of my powder room makeover and, specifically, your thoughts on the black and white tile wallpaper!

 Black and White Wallpaper: Faro Tile by Albany, Wallpaper Direct

 Beadboard Wallpaper Paint Color: Nightfall, Benjamin Moore

 Light Fixture: Portfolio Ellicott 10.75 in.
 Galvanized Outdoor Light, Lowe’s